ashish-kamboj/Data-Science/Loan Defaulter-EDA/README.md

 ## Problem Statement:

+Performed EDA to understand the risk analytics in banking and financial services and how to minimise the risk of losing money while lending to customers.

 ## Business Understanding:
 You work for a consumer finance company which specialises in lending various types of loans to urban customers.
 When the company receives a loan application, the company has to make a decision for loan approval based on the applicant’s profile.
 Two types of risks are associated with the bank’s decision:
 	- If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company